 Waiting for the Miracle to Come

-You may be aware of a feeling that’s been there since childhood.
-It whispers: the real life is coming.
+You may be aware of a certain feeling.
+It tells you: the real life is coming.
 Not this, not yet, but it’s approaching.
 You’ve been waiting for the real life a long time, and it’s coming, and there will be a lot of sunbeams too.
-But you didn’t feel it yet.
-It’s okay, it says, you are not ready yet, you first need to get prepared properly.
+You didn’t experience it yet.
+It’s okay, you are not ready yet, you first need to get prepared properly.
 Rehearse a lot.
 But it’s coming for sure.
 It has to be.
 Very, very soon, it’s coming.
 It must come.
 Right?

 One of Leonard Cohen’s songs is called “Waiting for the Miracle” which is precisely the idea I’m trying to talk about here.

-It gets more personal and whispers something more: I won’t start the blog yet – let’s wait till I have something really groundbreaking to share.
-Or when the girl was smiling at you on the bus – it said: let’s not smile back and say hi, not now, there’ll be a better time.
-Or the following naked statements stripped of the bullshit we add to them: “I will try it, maybe, but it’s stupid” or “I’m not gonna try a lot, let’s see” “I’m not gonna give it my best, because…”
+When the girl was smiling at you on the bus – the feeling said: “let’s not smile back and say hi, not now, there’ll be a better time.”
+Or the following naked statements stripped of the bullshit we add to them: “I will try it, maybe, but it’s stupid” or “I’m not gonna try a lot, let’s see” or “I’m not gonna give it my best, because…”

 Then it never comes, and it’s too late, and you are dead.
 Your life slipped by.

-It is protection.
-If you never really start to do things you want to do, fully committed with your full power, you never discover your actual limits.
-You get to keep the fantasy that you could have been extraordinary.
+What is the feeling actually saying: if you never really start to do things you want to do, fully committed with your full power, you never discover your actual limits and you get to keep the fantasy that you could have been extraordinary.
 The moment you commit fully and fail, that comfortable ambiguity collapses.
-So the deferral isn’t stupidity – it’s a bargain with yourself.
-A bad one, but understandable.
+It’s a bargain with yourself.

 So, what to do?